-Do not pump gasoline directly into the generator at the gas station.

-Always store gasoline in an EPA/CARB compliant container or to transfer the gasoline to the generator.
+DO NOT pump gasoline directly into the generator at the gas station.
+Use an approved container to transfer the fuel to the generator.

-Do not overfill the gasoline tank.
+DO NOT overfill the gasoline tank.

 Always keep gasoline away from sparks, open flames, pilot lights, heat and other sources of ignition.